 Introduction to ECG utilizes a nontraditional assessment mechanism.
 Certificates are generated once a student reaches a 95% average rating across all of the exercise categories.
 Ratings are determined by progress indicators contained in the course.
 Ratings rise and fall as you respond to the exercise questions.
 If you answer a question incorrectly the courseware will return the correct response with detailed feedback.
 You will be asked additional questions on that topic as you progress and the course adjusts based your knowledge level.
 Earn back your rating points by answering the questions correctly the next time.

 Upon successful completion of the Online Introduction to ECG Course students will receive a certificate of completion for 1.6 Continuing Education Units (CEUs).
 Corexcel is authorized to award CEUs by the International Association of Continuing Education and Training.
 Acceptance of CEUs is at the discretion of the institution.
-To determine if your school will convert CEUs to college credit, submit the course objectives and accreditation information for approval before enrolling.
+To determine if this course will meet specific college or university requirements, submit the course objectives and accreditation information to your school for approval prior to enrolling.

 Introduction to Electrocardiography (ECG) is based on a proven eLearning formula.
 The intelligent software monitors student progress and adapts based on your learning curve.
 This allows you to concentrate on ECG subject areas you may be having problems with while focusing less on concepts you already understand.